Melanoma and other skin cancers

 Basal cell cancers that are most likely to spread include those that are larger than 1 centimeter, scar-like, and those located on the cheek, nose, neck, earlobe, eyelid, or temple.

-Squamous cell cancer of the skin is even less common than basal cell cancers.
+Squamous cell cancer of the skin is the second most common type of skin cancer.

 Squamous cell cancer develops from flat, scale-like skin cells called keratinocytes, which lie under the top layer of the epidermis.
-Most squamous cell cancers occur on sun-exposed areas, especially the forehead, temple, ears, neck, and back of the hands.
+Most squamous cell cancers occur on sun-exposed areas, largely the forehead, temple, ears, neck, and back of the hands.
 People who have spent considerable time sunbathing may develop them on their lower legs.
-Squamous cell cancers occur more often than basal cell cancers in African-Americans and Asians, and are more common in men than women.
+Squamous cell cancers occur more often than basal cell cancers in African Americans and Asians, and are more common in men than women.

 Types of squamous cell cancer:

 Getting prompt treatment is important, because squamous cell cancers are more likely than basal cell cancers to spread to local lymph nodes.